 Agile project management is the best way to boost productivity.
 This type of product management gives you a clear idea of what needs to be done, when it needs to be done, and how much it will cost.
-Moreover, the core benefits include having your projects completed faster with better quality, improving your customer satisfaction and retention rates, reducing the total cost of ownership, and increasing team morale.

 The Scrum methodology is a project management framework widely used in software development.
-It was originally developed in 1999 by Ken Schwaber, Mike Beedle, and Jeff Sutherland to manage large development projects with multiple stakeholders.
+It was initially developed in 1999 by Ken Schwaber, Mike Beedle, and Jeff Sutherland to manage large development projects with multiple stakeholders.

 The main goal of a scrum project is to develop a working product incrementally.
 The team’s purpose is to deliver working software frequently enough that it can be used by the customer at each iteration, otherwise known as a sprint.